noseka1/mitmproxy-kustomization/README.md

-# mitmproxy-kustomization
-Kustomization for deploying mitmproxy on OpenShift
+# Kustomization for Deploying mitmproxy on OpenShift